btford/grunt-conventional-changelog/README.md

 ### github
 Specifies the github repository to use to link to commits in the changelog.

-By default, tries to find a github repository from the information in `package.json`.
+By default, tries to find a github repository from the information in grunt `pkg` property.
+If there is no pkg property tries to find out repository from  `package.json`.

 Allows a full repository url, or simply `username/repository`.